-Jones Family Farm in Shelton calls their patch Pumpkinseed Hill and it really delivers on it's name.
+Jones calls their patch Pumpkinseed Hill and it really delivers on it's name.
 Every year, Jones creates a theme for their farm-based, fall amusement scene: handmade playsets little kids can scale, photo stands, farm animals, hayrides, and a corn maze on weekends (both the maze and hayrides are a couple dollars/person).
 They've even got a little stage set up for performances featuring ... your children!
 Endless varieties of decorative gourds (and ones you can eat, too) as well as the pumpkins.
 The pumpkins!
 Purchases are by the pound, but there's also a flat rate deal for whatever one person can carry (be sure to train the camera on Dad during that circus act).
-They also have something called the Pumpkin Experience Tour, where for an extra fee, you can take a hay wagon ride to a private pumpkin patch and pick your own straight off the vine.
-On the weekend before Halloween, there's a UNICEF Family Festival to raise money for the charity.
-Pumpkin season starts at the end of September.
+Check out their Family Activities where you can take a hay wagon ride, or meander through the corn maze (fees may apply for some of the activities) On the weekend before Halloween, there's a UNICEF Family Festival to raise money for the charity.
+Pumpkin season starts at the end of September, but we love to call "Farmer Jones" in the morning to check on crop conditions.

 Jones Family Farm, 120 Beardsley Road, Shelton, CT 06484, 203-929-8425

-Silverman's Farm is located right on Sport Hill Rd. in Easton.
-They've got pumpkins, cider, donuts and decorative everything within just a few steps of the parking lot.
-Among the many cute activities, they offer something called the Cereal Bowl, which is a giant vat filled with 10 TONS of large kernel popcorn for the kids to wade through.
+Silverman's has pumpkins, cider, donuts and decorative everything within just a few steps of the parking lot.
 They also offer live music and fresh kettle corn on most weekends.
 Silverman's animal farm will amuse the kids before or after you've picked pumpkins.
 If you want to linger, but aren't feeling the petting zoo, go late in the season when they run scenic hayrides through the orchards on weekends (after apple picking is completed).
 After the hayride, you can grab lunch at one of the food trucks which arrive on site to feed the crowds.
-Silverman's also GIVES AWAY thousands of pumpkins each year -- if you can guess your pick's weight within 2 ounces.
+Silverman's also gives away thousands of pumpkins each year -- if you can guess your pick's weight within 2 ounces.
 The patch is open in September through the end of October.

 Silverman's Farm, 451 Sport Hill Rd., Easton, CT, 203-261-3306

-Warrup's Farm is a great, small family-run farm in Redding that celebrates the season without all the hoopla of the bigger farms.
-Here you can actually pick your pumpkin OFF THE VINE and go for a hayride, as well as enjoy some cider, seasonal squash, and Warrup's brand of maple syrup.
+Warrups is a great, small family-run farm in Redding that celebrates the season without all the hoopla of the bigger farms.
+Here you can actually pick your pumpkin off the vine and go for a hayride, as well as enjoy some cider, seasonal squash, and Warrup's brand of maple syrup.
 Open weekends only in October, plus Columbus Day.

 Warrup's Farm,11 John Read Rd., Redding, CT 06896, 203-938-9403

-Blue Jay Orchards in Bethel offers a big pumpkin patch and wagon rides through their orchards on weekends ($2/ride).
+Blue Jay offers a big pumpkin patch and wagon rides through their orchards on weekends.
 You can push your pumpkins around the patch in big, orange wheelbarrows.
 Afterwards, you can get yourself into all sorts of trouble in Blue Jay's busy bakery filled with homemade pies, cookies, loaf cakes and of course, cider donuts and fresh apple cider from their orchards.
 Check their website for the start date on the pumpkin patch.

 Blue Jay Orchards, 125 Plumtrees Road, Bethel, CT 06801 203-748-0119

-Castle Hill Farm in Newtown has a pumpkin patch, an impressive 7 acre corn maze and close encounters with goats and cows late September through October.
+Castle Hill has a pumpkin patch, an impressive seven acre corn maze, and close encounters with goats and cows late September through October.
 This third generation, former dairy farm is open for pumpkin picking from 10-5pm on weekends and on weekdays from 1-5pm.
 They also offer hayrides, pony rides and, occasionally, live music.
 They have a farm stand selling fresh eggs and produce and you can even plan a birthday party at the farm.
 On weekend evenings, from 6:30-9:00pm, you can venture out into the corn maze using nothing but the moon and a flashlight to guide your way out (the night time hike is not haunted, but it is an adventure).

 Castle Hill Farm, 40 Sugar Lane, Newtown, CT 06470, 203-426-5487